 Quality Assurance vs. Quality Control

-If you run a business and want to use QA in project management for every aspect of your business, it is helpful to link quality assurance with KPIs and quality control with OKRs.
+If you run a business and want to use QA in project management for every aspect of your business, link Quality Assurance with KPIs and Quality Control with OKRs.

 If you view quality assurance as a checkbox tool, you can set up all your projects and work processes as a system of actions.
 In such systems, everyone knows the steps they need to take at every time.